 All of IDesign’s architects have unmatched experience with designing systems and frameworks, as well as world-renowned reputation as industry leaders.

-We also believe that design and architecture are inseparable from the underlying technology, just like civil engineering architecture is inseparable from building
+We also believe that design and architecture are inseparable from the underlying methodology, process, and technology, just like civil engineering architecture is

-materials and building codes.
-To that effect, we offer our customer advanced training and mentoring on the technology at hand
+inseparable from building materials and building codes.
+To that effect, we offer our customers advanced training and mentoring

 demonstrating the use of our original ideas, techniques, patterns, tools and frameworks.
-IDesign has mentored hundreds of architects the world over, contributing
+IDesign has mentored hundreds of architects and project leads the world over, contributing

 directly to both their project success and professional growth.

-We find there is no substitute for the in-person guidance, attention and long terms relationship with our customers, the architects.
+We find there is no substitute for the in-person guidance, attention and long terms relationship with our customers, the architects and project managers.
 Our Master Classes, internal Alumni

 forum and clinics aim to produce not just experts, but leaders, who can head their team and projects across design, technology and process.